 17.1 Coaches of interscholastic teams who receive supplements or receive payment to coach from a booster club shall be certified teachers or non-instructional who have completed the qualifications to become a certified athletic coach.
-These coaches must annually view and show proof of completing the three required safety courses on www.nfhslearn.com.
-Courses are titled: "Concussion in Sports", "Heat Illness Prevention", and "Sudden Cardiac Arrest".
+These coaches must annually view and show proof of completing the three required safety courses and the Sportsmanship course on www.nfhslearn.com.
+Courses are titled: "Concussion in Sports", "Heat Illness Prevention", and "Sudden Cardiac Arrest" and "Sportsmanship".
+All head football coaches and supplemented football coaches are required to view the NFHS "Football Tackling" course every four years, only if updates are published and endorsed by the FHSAA SMAC Committee.
 No contact with athletes shall take place prior to completing these courses.
-Athletic Director shall keep on file proof of course completion for each coach.
+The Athletic Director shall keep on file proof of course completion for each coach.
 Coaches who do not have state certification may not supervise students without a state certified teacher or coach present.
-All volunteer non-paid coaches must meet the guidelines as printed in Article 16.2.
+All volunteer non-paid coaches must meet the quidelines as printed in Article 16.2.
+Coaches must be cleared in Coaches Clearance by their Athletic Director before they are allowed to conduct practices, workouts, etc. with their athletes.